iriojose/poke-api/README.md

     }
 ```

-# /api/pokemonAndTypes/:id
+# /api/pokemon/:id
-This endpoint return a pokemon with types and translations for spanish and japanese
+This endpoint return a pokemon with types

 # Method
 - GET